 10 Years experience in a Electro-mechanical Engineering capacity both Offshore oil and gas and On-land manufacturing.
 Qualified to BEng Hons in Mechanical Engineering, majoring in Electro-mechanical control systems.
 Extensive experience in component level design and the fault level diagnosis of components.
 Using a methodical and analytical approach to problems ensuing a long term solution first time around.

-Our main focus is safety, we want you to continue having a good experience operating your machine, but with the level of faults found on any one import leads me to believe its only a matter of time before we hear of a CO2 related death.
+Our main focus is safety, we want you to continue having a good experience operating your machine.
+But with the level of faults found on any one import leads me to believe its only a matter of time before we hear of a CO2 related death.

-Ensuring your machine is electrically safe to operate and meets the required EU standards to gain the CE mark that was carelessly placed during assembly of your machine, we will give you the required guidance and training to allow you to perform regular maintenance ensuring a long working lifetime.
+We will ensure your machine is electrically safe to operate and meets the required EU standards to gain the CE mark that was carelessly placed during assembly of your machine, we will give you the required guidance and training to allow you to perform regular maintenance ensuring a long working lifetime.